Dewanganj Upazila: Geography

-Dewanganj is located at 25.1417°N 89.7833°E. It has 38,023 households and a total area of 266.59 km2.
+Dewanganj is located at 25.1417°N 89.7833°E. It has 60,716 households and a total area of 267.51 km2.
 There are four main rivers passing through Dewanganj: Jamuna, Brahmaputra, Jingiram and the old Brahammaputra rivers.
+It is bordered by Kurigram district of Rangpur division to the north, Meghalaya state of India and Bakshiganj upazila to the east, Islampur upazila to the south, and Gaibandha district of Rangpur division to the west.